Phant80m/Tahwil/README.md

 20.00 AUD = 13.30 USD
 ```

-the `--real` or `-r` flag displays the number as a real number, and not the pretty number like `10M` which is default
+the `--raw or `-r` flag displays the number as a raw number, and not the rounded number like `10M` which is default

 #### You can also use numbers like `10k` or `10m` eg,
 example: